Hudson Italia: Design

-Carrozzeria Touring's construction technique of a thin wall tubing superstructure covered by hand-formed aluminum panels was used by several European automakers for their lightweight racing models; however, the Hudson's Jet unit construction required using the regular car's production floorpan and cowl, thus effectively negating any weight savings for the Italia.
+Carrozzeria Touring's construction technique of a thin-wall tubing superstructure covered by hand-formed aluminum panels was used by several European automakers for their lightweight racing models; however, the Hudson's Jet unit construction required using the regular car's production floorpan and cowl, thus effectively negating any weight savings for the Italia.

 While styling for the Jet was conservative, the Italia was anything but and unlike any previous Hudson.
 The Italia was 10 in lower than a Jet.
-Over the headlights, the front fenders featured V-shaped scoops, ducting cooling air to the front brakes.
-However, they only vent "the underside of the fender and the top of the tire."
-The front bumper sported a large inverted "V" (the trademark Hudson triangle, inverted) in the center that angled up and overlapped the grille work.
-Rear quarter scoops cooled the rear brakes.
-In the back of the car, the tail, directional, and back-up lamps tipped the ends of three stacked chrome tubes per side, emerging from scalloped cut-outs in the rear quarter panels.
-The production models did not receive overdrive, the instrument panel was different, and a combination of leather-and-vinyl upholstery was used.
+Over the headlights, the front fenders featured V-shaped scoops to seemingly duct cooling air to the front brakes.
+However, they actually only vent "the underside of the fender and the top of the tire."
+The front bumper features a large inverted "V" (the trademark Hudson triangle, inverted) in the center that angles up and overlaps the grille work.
+Rear quarter scoops are to cool the rear brakes.
+In the back of the car, the tail, directional, and backup lamps are tipped by the ends of three stacked chrome tubes per side, emerging from scalloped cutouts in the rear quarter panels.
+Changes to the production models included the deletion of the overdrive unit, a different instrument panel, and a new combination of leather and vinyl upholstery was featured.

 The Italia featured a radio (not yet standard equipment even on Cadillacs), form-fitting bucket seats made from foam rubber of three different densities for maximum comfort covered in red and white leather, featuring reclining backrests made up of two contoured bolsters, one for the shoulders and one for the lower back.
 The seats were firmer at the lower back than the upper and between the two cushions was air space so "the seats actually 'breathed' through the motion of the passengers."
 A non-reflecting dash was finished in red, with bright red deep-pile Italian carpet, all contrasting with the "Italian Cream" exterior color.
 Even red leather seat belts were incorporated as they were just beginning to appear as standard equipment that was pioneered by Nash but attached only to the seats themselves.
 Flow-through ventilation, usually credited as a General Motors innovation, feeding through a cowl vent (just becoming usual in 1950s U.S. cars), was also incorporated.

 The Italia was powered by Hudson's "Twin H" 202 CID L-head straight 6, with a higher (8:1) compression and dual one-barrel (single choke) downdraft carburetors, producing 114 hp.
 All were equipped with a three-speed manual transmission with a column-mounted gear shift lever.
-The cars featured drum brakes in the front and rear.
+The cars featured drum brakes in both the front and rear.
 The trunk was accessible only from inside the vehicle.
-The area consists large luggage platform behind the seats with straps to hold cargo and lockable storage compartments on either side of the platform.
+The area consists of a large luggage platform behind the seats with straps to hold cargo and lockable storage compartments on either side of the platform.